October 18, 2024

 JOHN BOKOR FINALIST IN THE MUSWELLBROOK ART PRIZE 2019

-The Muswellbrook Art Prize began in 1958 as the Festival of the Valley Art Prize with the winning painting Death of Voss by Tom Gleghorn becoming the inaugural work in what has grown to become an excellent collection of modern and contemporary Australian painting, works on paper and ceramics from the Post War period of the 20th Century and now the first two decades of the 21st Century.
+The Muswellbrook Art Prize began in 1958 as the Festival of the Valley Art Prize and has grown to acquire an excellent collection of Australian artworks.
+These include modern and contemporary painting, works on paper, and ceramics from the Post War period and now the first two decades of the 21st Century.
 The Muswellbrook Shire Art Collection was created as a direct result of this ongoing acquisitive art competition.

 John Bokor is a finalist in the 2019 prize.